 I watched Toy Story last weekend for the first time in almost 20 years.
 I'd forgotten how much I enjoyed that movie.

 When I first saw the movie, I enjoyed it for the 3D design and animation effects.
-This time around, I enjoyed the movie less for its special effects and more for its use of anthropomorphized objects.
+However, this time around, I enjoyed the movie less for its special effects and more for its use of anthropomorphized objects.
 In other words, the humanized toys!

 Watching the movie, all I could think about was liberating my kid's dolls, figurines, and stuffed animals from her toy chest so I could create e-learning scenarios.